Universities of Wisconsin AI News and Initiatives

 Classroom Integration & Community Conversations

-• Hosts community events like Amplify IT: What’s Next in AI?, bringing together industry and campus leaders to explore AI’s impact across sectors.
+• Community events like Amplify IT: “Artificial Intelligence – What’s Next in AI?” convene campus and industry leaders to explore AI’s role in education, workforce development, and regional innovation.

 UW-River Falls